reiver/article-20250309/README.md

 Here (in the previous screenshot) are RobinFeed’s _current_ choices for creating a **custom feed**.
 (More options will be available in the future.)

+There is a saying:

+> Show, don't tell.

-If you were to choose the `"By Search Terms"` button (in the previous screenshot), you would then see the following –
+So I am going to show you some of what RobinFeed is like – if you were to choose the `"By Search Terms"` button (in the previous screenshot), you would then see the following –

 -----